What are the options on the registration form for tutoring?

 Depending on the test, we recommend Brian’s Barron’s ACT Guide and The Official ACT Prep Guide or Brian’s Barron’s SAT and The Official SAT Study Guide.
 For academic tutoring, please bring your class materials: textbook, worksheets, notes, and past tests.

 Do you tutor students from out of town?

 Absolutely—we have worked with many students from across Ohio and beyond.
-Some students come to Columbus for one of our classes, but many choose to meet us online via our Socrates online learning platform.
+Some students come to Columbus for one of our classes, but many choose to meet us online via our Socrates online learning platform or using Zoom.
 We are able to share screens with students using our Bamboo Tablets and Screen-sharing features, so online tutoring is about as close to meeting a tutor in person as you can get.

 Would only 1 or 2 hours of tutoring be worth it?

 Yes.
 While we are of course able to have more of an impact if we can meet with a student for a longer period of time, we have been able to help students quite a bit in short time periods.
 A shorter time period can make quite a bit of sense for students with weaknesses in a single area, or students whose main obstacle is test anxiety rather than test content.

 My child already took one of your classes—will he or she benefit from additional individual tutoring, or taking another class?